Jorshlurmog/etch-a-sketch/README.md

 This is a page that imitates an Etch-a-Sketch.
 You can move the mouse cursor over the page to draw whatever you like!

-This project helped me to hone my knowledge of JavaScript skills like using DOM selectors and methods.
+This is an Odin Project assignment that helped me to hone my knowledge of JavaScript concepts like using DOM selectors and methods.